88-Pallav/git-intermediate/README.md

 c2, c4 - Branch-B
 c3 - Branch-A

-Branching branch b:
+*Branching branch b:*
 git rebase branch-B

 This is what happens:

 a.
-Git removes all commmits of branch A to ancestor commit (Parked Somewhere)
+Git removes all commmits of branch A to ancestor commit (Parked Somewhere).
 b.
-It applies commits of Branch B making both Branches look the same temporarily
+It applies commits of Branch B making both Branches look the same temporarily.
 c.
 Then rewriting commit history parked commits of branch A are commited on top of commits of branch B.

-All this makes it look like a it all happened sequentialy
+All this makes it look like it all happened sequentialy

 Warning: Do NOT use rebase on commits pushed/shared on a remote repository Instead use it for cleaning up your local commits on a remote repository

 ****************** Branching in detail ********************************
-// Core concepts

-The HEAD branch: The currently 'active' or 'checked out' branch (There can only be one HEAD branch)
+*The HEAD branch:* The currently 'active' or 'checked out' branch (There can only be one HEAD branch)

 Local & Remote Branches: 95% times "working" with branches means local branches.
 That we are workig in a local git repository.

-#1 To create a new Branch:
+*#1 To create a new Branch:*

-git branch <new_branch_name>   (Git here assumes that we are going to start a new branch based on the currently checkout revision)
+git branch <new_branch_name>   *(Git here assumes that we are going to start a new branch based on the currently checkout revision)*

-#2 To start a new_branch at a specific revision:

-git branch <new_branch_name> revision_hash
+*#2 To start a new_branch at a specific  revision:* git branch <new_branch_name> revision_hash

-#3 To switch a branch:
+*#3 To switch a branch:*
 git checkout <branch_name> | git switch <branch_name>

-#4 To rename a current 'local' branch:

-git branch -m <new_name>
+*#4 To rename a current 'local' branch:* git branch -m <new_name>

-#5 To rename a different 'local' branch other than the current branch:

-git branch -m <old_branch_name> <new_branch_name>
+*#5 To rename a different 'local' branch other than the current branch:* git branch -m <old_branch_name> <new_branch_name>

-#6 Renaming 'remote' branch:
+*#6 Renaming 'remote' branch:*

-Step 1: Delete current/old branch
+*Step 1: Delete current/old branch*
 git push origin --delete <old_name>

-Step 2: Push the new local branch with the correct name:

-git push -u origin <new_name>
+*Step 2: Push the new local branch with the correct name:* git push -u origin <new_name>

-#7 Pushing Branches: Uploading a local branch for the first time:

-git push -u origin <local_branch>
+*#7 Pushing Branches: Uploading a local branch for the first time:* git push -u origin <local_branch>

-// '-u' is upstream tells git to establish a tracking connection to make psuhing and puling later on easier
+Note: '-u' is upstream tells git to establish a tracking connection to make psuhing and puling later on easier

-#8 Tracking Branches:
+*#8 Tracking Branches:*
 Connecting branches with each other.
 Local and remote branches are independent to each other but in real situations do share a relationship (like a counterpart)

 c1 <--- c2 <------------------ c5---- Local branch 'develop' ---
          \
           c3 <--- c4 ---------------- remote branch 'origin/develop'

--